 Some other great companies to consider are Birel ART, an international kart company who have recently made loads of collaborations with F1 drivers who started their careers in karting.
 They’re a fantastic choice for kids who are serious about motorsports.

 The other company I’d recommend checking out is Top Kart, one of the biggest and most renowned manufacturers in the USA.
 Their parts are widely available and very affordable, making them a great brand to look at for kids who would like a more casual karting experience.

-How To Save Money On Go-Kart Gear
+How To Save Money On Go-Kart Gear For Kids

+Kids grow up so fast, and it can mean that buying gear for them while they kart is a nightmare at times.
 The best advice I have when it comes to gear is to do plenty of shopping around for second-hand items.
 Your local karting scene can help you out there, because kids will grow out of stuff all of the time.

 Other karting parents will probably be glad of shifting their kids’ old gear to somebody who needs it, and for a much more reasonable price than brand-new!
-When I was younger and karting in the Cadet classes, my dad bought most of my gear from eBay, funnily enough.
-You can find some really great deals on websites such as this, and using the Facebook Marketplace feature for your local community.
+When I was younger and karting in the Cadet classes, my dad bought most of my gear from eBay.
+You can find some really great deals on websites such as this, and by using the Facebook Marketplace feature to find deals in your local community.

-That way, you can focus on spending money on the piece of equipment that really counts; the helmet.
+That way, you can focus on spending money on the piece of equipment that really counts – the helmet.
 Getting a high-grade karting helmet should be your number one priority, and your kids will thank you for it above all else if they get into collisions on the track.

 There are lots of great karts out there for kids, and it can be tough to know which one is best for your child.
 However, the best kart for 10-year-old kids is the Tony Kart Neos chassis, as it strikes the balance between competitiveness and ease of use.